All Episodes

 I guarantee you, by the first week of January, that will be up to 20.

-They're going to consider this, so that's why the Supreme Court needs to react.
+So that's why the Supreme Court needs to react.

-We did just get word that the Secretary of State of Colorado has said that uh former President Trump will be on the ballot because we filed that case yesterday.
+We did just get word that the Secretary of State of Colorado has said that former President Trump will be on the ballot because we filed that case yesterday.

 Now, Rick Rennell's joining us.

-He is a senior advisor to the American Center for Law and Justice, former director of national intelligence, former ambassador to the UN, uh Ambassador Germany, and official at the United Nations for the United States of America.
+He is a senior advisor to the American Center for Law and Justice, former director of national intelligence, former ambassador to the UN, Ambassador to Germany, and official at the United Nations for the United States of America.

-Uh the court of appeals and the challenge that the president's lawyers have made to the uh issue right now, which of course is that the president is immune from prosecution for acts that were taken while he was president, which in January 6th he was still president.
+Jack Smith, the special counsel who has very convoluted theories of the law, quite frankly, has now, after losing last week, his attempt to get the court to skip over the Court of Appeals and the challenge that the president's lawyers have made to the issue right now, which, of course, is that the president is immune from prosecution for acts that were taken while he was president, which on January 6, he was still president.

-They wanted to skip over the court of appeals, the court of appeals, so they went to the Supreme Court saying, hey, skip the court of appeals, you take it right away.
+They wanted to skip over the Court of Appeals, Court of Appeals, so they went to the Supreme Court saying, hey, skip the Court of Appeals.

 That was a couple of days ago.

-Then Jack Smith came around today or yesterday, last night, and filed a new motion Saying, quote, through public statements, filings, and arguments and hearings before the court, the defense has attempted to, quote, inject into this case partisan political attacks and irrelevant pre and prejudicial issues that have no place in a jury.
+Then Jack Smith came around today or yesterday, last night, and filed a new motion saying, quote, through public statements, filings, and arguments and hearings before the court, the defense has attempted to, quote, inject into this case partisan political attacks and irrelevant and prejudicial issues that have no place in a jury.

-They talk about, they actually use the word, of all things, the court should not permit the defendant to turn the courtroom into a forum in which he propagates irrelevant, ready for this folks, disinformation.
+They talk about, they actually use the word, of all things, the court should not permit the defendant to turn the courtroom into a forum in which he propagates irrelevant, ready for this, folks, disinformation.

-Now, I'm not making a joke, obviously.
+Now, I'm making a joke, obviously.

 He had been a prosecutor at The Hague.

-Jack Smith put him in prison, indicted the president of Kosovo in the middle of our negotiations, and put him in prison.
+Jack Smith put him in prison, indicted the president of Kosovo in the middle of our negotiations and put him in prison.

-Hashem Thachi is his name.
+Hashem Tachi is his name.

-Hashem Thachi, the president of Kosovo, is still in prison in The Hague two and a half years, almost three years later.
+Hashim Fauchi, the president of Kosovo, is still in prison in The Hague two and a half years, almost three years later.

 Think about that.